MichaelSasser/matrix-python.github.io/README.md

 # The Python Community on Matrix Website

-We are the Python community on Matrix, a free and open network for secure, decentralized communication.
+We are the _Python Community_ on Matrix, a free and open network for secure, decentralized communication.

 **This website is currently under construction!**